justinbodnar/blackjack-ai/README.md

 Level 2 stores level 1 plus the dealers face-up card.
 Level 3 stores level 2 plus a record of all cards seen.

 For the purpose of training a nuerel network to play blackjack, we want to represent a hand in a way that tells us whether we should 'hit' or 'stay.'
-Luckily we only need to know the value of the hand, so we represent each scenario as a single integer, ie. a hand of ( 2-s, 10-h ) will be 12.
+Luckily we only need to store a few integers.
 We then tag the data as either 'h' or 's' for 'hit' or 'stay.'

 How we determine whether the hand warrants a 'h' or 's' is a matter of opinion.
 The current iteration will simply append in the following manner: